kacesensitive/chat-with-chat/README.md

 ### For Streamers

-1. Open the web interface and configure up to 3 players
+1. Open the web interface and configure players
 2. For each player, you can:
    - Manually set their username
    - Choose their voice from available ElevenLabs voices